3DBAG/CityBuf/readme.md

 ]
 ```

-CityBuf will encode this Solid using a number of flat arrays:
+CityBuf will represent this Solid using flat arrays:
 ```
 indices:  [0, 3, 2, 1, 22, 1, 2, 3, 4, 4, 5, 6, 7, 0, 1, 5, 4, 1, 2, 6, 5, 240, 243, 124, 244, 246, 724, 34, 414, 45, 111, 246, 5] # flat list of indices
 strings:  [5, 4, 4, 4, 4, 3, 3, 3, 3] # number of indices per ring, sum should equal length of indices array